croteaucarine/simdjson_node_objectwrap/README.md

 ## A Napi::ObjectWrap that allows to use C++ simdjson library with Node.js
 This is a project wrapping the simdjson library for un use in Node.
-Please note that it is a master projet and is still in developement.
+**Note** : This is a master projet and is **still in developement**.
 I am still woriking on some approaches to omptimze performances, but results so far seems interesting.

 ## Requirements
 (to be completed).
 When upgraded to simdjson 3.0 (coming soon!), any computer shoud be able to run projet.
 Performances are a lot more interesting on computers with an SIMD architecture.